kirillgrachoff/kirillgrachoff/cv/en.md

 - [YTsaurus](https://ytsaurus.tech) \
   september 2024 - present time \
   **Database C++ developer** \
   YTsaurus is a Map-Reduce platform which can serve petabytes of data.
-Dyn. tables is a distributed database build on the top of the platform
+Dyn. tables is a distributed database build on the top of the platform \
+  [commits](https://github.com/ytsaurus/ytsaurus/commits?author=kirillgrachoff) (each commit is a PR)
 - [VKontakte](https://vk.com) | Engines \
   july 2023 - august 2024 \
   **Database C++ developer** \